 Many of the stories on Short Fiction Break are written by our stellar team of regular contributors.
 These writers share a new story with us each month.
 If you love their writing as much as we do, be sure to visit their websites and check out their other published works.

 Sef Churchill is a lifelong writer from the UK.
 She won a national writing award at age sixteen, and promptly did nothing about it.
 Nowadays, she writes fantasy and reimaginings of classic tales, and is active in the Write Practice community.
 On her website she offers wry creative guidance.
 She is currently working on her first book, a humorous fantasy.

 JD Edwin is your average worshipper of strange things.
-She splits her time between working full time, writing fiction, and creating digital and traditional artwork.
-Her art can be found here.
+She splits her time between working full time, writing fiction both long and short, and creating digital and traditional artwork.
+You can follow her latest exploits on Instagram (@remethart).